Save £100s Each Year With A Home Solar & Heat Pump Package

 • More funding given to air source heat pump grants (see here) and insulation grants (see here)

-Local Authority Flexible Eligibility (LA Flex), is part of the ECO scheme, and give local authorities scope to widen the eligibility criteria for the ECO scheme so that more households will be able to benefit from solar grants.
+Local Authority Flexible Eligibility (LA Flex), is part of the ECO scheme, and gives local authorities scope to widen the eligibility criteria for the ECO scheme so that more households will be able to benefit from solar grants.

 The ‘flex’ aspect of the scheme means that local authorities are able to have greater flexibility to tailor qualifying requirements specific to their respective areas and the needs of the people living in that area.
-This means more residents, not just those claiming benefits, can quality for solar grants and other types of eco funding.
+This means more residents, not just those claiming benefits, can qualify for solar grants and other types of eco funding.

 Being based on factors like low income, health, age, or location, means that councils are able to better target grants at people who most need it, either because they are living in fuel poverty (i.e. spending at least 10% of their net income on heating their home) or at significant risk of living in a cold home during winter (including those with cardiovascular or respiratory conditions, disabilities, mental health conditions and learning disabilities, aged 65+, with young children under 5, or pregnant.)